 As is my custom, during the summer recess I will provide you with a weekly Bible study via email only.
-This is the second of a four part series on how we got the Bible.
-May the Holy Spirit bless your understanding of this critically important subject—how God gave us His Book.
+This is the second in a four part series on how we got the Bible (Read Part 1).
+May the Holy Spirit bless your understanding of this critically important subject—how God gave us His book.
 He didn’t just drop it out of the sky.

 We are praying for you, that this will be a significant time in the district as you catch up on your rest and relationships.
 We look forward to seeing you back in D.C. in September!
 Enjoy the studies!

 This study was written by, and is used with permission from the late Dr. Robert L. Thomas, one of my favorite seminary professors and an expert in this field.
 I have converted his format into ours.

 II.
 INFLUENCES THAT LED TO A CANONICAL COLLECTION

 The collection of New Testament writings began at a very early date.
 It is helpful in such a survey as this to list the influences, which provided motivation for this collection.

 A. THE EXISTENCE OF THE OLD TESTAMENT CANON AND THE SEPTUAGINT

 One might easily assume that the existence of an Old Testament canon would discourage efforts to put together another canon.
 After all, the Old Testament was accepted by early Christians as God’s word, and they did much of their preaching and teaching on the basis of it.
 This could have been viewed as making another canon unnecessary.
 Such a response was not the reaction, however.
 Instead, the Old Testament became a pattern which the early church followed in formulating its own canon.
 Consciousness of new revelation through Christ and His followers caused them to seek to supplement the Old Testament with something new.